 Today, “Newfoundland Irish” is its own distinct dialect.
 When I lived on the ‘mainland’ for some time, I worked very hard to maintain mine and with great pride.
 An interesting article Newfoundland and Ireland: where accents collide by the Daily Edge sums up our linguistic connection best.

-Newfoundland’s heritage and social fabric has been profoundly influenced by the Irish.
+Newfoundland’s heritage and social fabric is profoundly Irish.
 So much so that Newfoundland is the only place outside Europe with its own distinctive name in the Irish language, talamh an éisc, “the land of fish”.

 Not only is our landscape and traditional livelihood so similar but our surnames, religion, music, folklore and yes even our accents all hark back to the old country.

 For example, the Newfoundland tricolor (aka the republic flag) is the unofficial flag popular in many areas of the province.
-It is very similar to the Irish republic flag and its origins can be traced to the star of the sea association, a catholic mutual benefit society founded in NL in 1871.
+It is very similar to the Irish republic flag.
+You can trace its origins to the star of the sea association, a catholic mutual benefit society founded in NL in 1871.

 Irish Newfoundland Today